Portrayal of women in American comics: Moving forward

-The portrayal of women in comics is still highly contested.
-Despite the more realistic portrayal of women in independent comics, the mainstream comic book industry still sometimes struggles with portraying women realistically.
-There continues to be a difference in the way female superheroes are treated (by both their on-page counterparts and their writers) when compared to male superheroes of the same caliber.
+The portrayal of women in comics was still highly contested in 2002.
+Despite the more realistic portrayal of women in independent comics, the mainstream comic book industry still, as of that year, sometimes struggled with portraying women realistically.
+As of 2013 there continued to be a difference in the way female superheroes are treated (by both their on-page counterparts and their writers) when compared to male superheroes of the same caliber.
 However, more recently steps have been made towards equality and de-sexualization with specific stories and comics.

 There is a distinct effort being made by some to address these issues; there is a Gender in Comics panel at San Diego Comic Con which, in 2014, "included noted comic book journalists, editors, writers and behind-the-scenes figures all currently working to further awareness of the gender issues within the comic book industry".
 One of the panelists, Laura Hudson, said this in regards to gender roles in comics and the criticism that they are facing:

 The panel spoke about how ingrained a lot of these false gender-based ideas have become thanks to decades of unchallenged existence.
 "A metaphor I use a lot is it's like working in a bell factory....
 If you work in the bell factory long enough you stop hearing the bells.
 I think super hero comics has stopped hearing the bells for a long time, but now you have other people coming in from the outside and [the gender issues in super hero comics are] very apparent.
 Having the Internet, having these other perspectives that are suddenly in front of us and are not subject to gatekeepers and are far more able to be heard exposes a lot of [these issues]".